 In mediation the parties meet in the presence of a person known as a mediator, who helps them talk them through the contested issues with the aim of understanding what is most important to each other and making progress in straightening out the conflict.

-Mediators do not take sides in the dispute or seek to impose an agreement on the parties.
+Mediators do not take sides in the dispute or seek to impose judgment on the parties.
+They have no power to decide the outcome.

 The most formal of the ADR processes, arbitration resembles an abbreviated court or tribunal hearing.
-In essence, the parties choose an arbitrator who will decide the case, and the parties have only a limited right of appeal from the arbitrator’s decision.
+In essence, the parties sometimes choose an arbitrator (or the court may appoint one) who will decide the case, and the parties have only a limited right of appeal from the arbitrator’s decision.

 If the parties have a written contract, the contractual terms sometimes will mandate that they resolve any dispute through an arbitration process rather than in court.